 Barley tea is a staple in Korea and it’s brewed all year-round, prepared hot and cold.
 See how to make barley tea properly using roasted barley kernels and tea bags.

-Barley tea isn’t technically a tea but an infusion of roasted barley kernels in water.
-Roasted barley is steeped in water to make barley tea.
+Barley tea is an infusion of roasted barley kernels in water.

 - Barley tea is called boricha in Korean and mugicha in Japanese.